 “Guo Xianzhong is very open-minded and receptive.
 He incorporates painting, calligraphy and seal together, which is adorable.”

 Ma Ding.
-Cartoonist
+Famous cartoonist

 “In the field of art, China has had her poetic genius, painting genius, and Guo Xianzhong is certainly a genius – a unique one, full of free spirit.”